 Though it may seem strange to teach your children that donating money to charity is a beneficial thing, it is a way in which many people can benefit, including your kids.

 4. Money isn’t the devil

-“Money is the root of all evil” is a phrase that is often heard, particularly when people are discussing the problems associated with debt.
+“Money is the root of all evil” is a phrase that is often heard, particularly when people are discussing the problems associated with debt and overspending.

 This isn’t true though, and not addressing this misconception with your children could be damaging.

 Money actually helps the world in a variety of ways, including:

 – Business investment can lead to product innovation offering solutions to people’s everyday problems, making life better and easier